I use the services of freelance editor Alex Jones, of Skald and Raven. I highly recommend them.

 *Give general impressions

 The books will have already been through primary editing.
-The catch in my case is that I tend to have fast turnaround times on my writing and editing.
-I’ve published four books in as many months, none from a backlist, so I’d hope for the same sort of speed.
+The catch in my case is that I favor fast turnaround times on my writing and editing, preferably within thirty days of completion of the draft.
 On the other hand, it is purely voluntary, so any beta reader can opt out of any book they don’t have the time or interest to review.

 *A pre-pub copy of the book in whatever eBook format you prefer